Shofar: Post-Biblical times

 While the shofar is best known nowadays for its use on Rosh Hashana, it also has a number of other ritual uses.
-It is blown each morning during the month of Elul, and to mark the end of the day of fasting on Yom Kippur, once the services have been completed in the evening.
-In Talmudic times it was also blown to introduce Shabbat.
+It is blown each morning (and in some communities in the afternoon as well) during the month of Elul, and to mark the end of the day of fasting on Yom Kippur, once the services have been completed in the evening.

+In Talmudic times the shofar was also blown to introduce Shabbat.
+It was also used both to initiate and dissolve a Herem.

 At the inception of the diaspora, during the short-lived ban on playing musical instruments, the shofar was enhanced in its use, as a sign of mourning for the destruction of the temple.
 The declaration of the ban's source was in fact set to the music itself as the lamentation "Al Naharoth Bavel" within a few centuries of the ban.
 (A full orchestra played in the temple.
 The ban was so that this would not be taken for granted, hence the wording of the ban, "if I forget thee, O Jerusalem, over my chiefest joy...".)
 The shofar is generally no longer used for secular purposes (see a notable exception in a section further down).

 Halakha (Jewish law) rules that the Rosh Hashana shofar blasts may not be sounded on Shabbat, due to the potential that the ba'al tekiah (shofar sounder) may inadvertently carry it, which is in a class of forbidden Shabbat work.
+Some explain this prohibition as stemming from the spiritual effects of the shofar which are matched by the spiritual energy of Shabbat, making Shofar blowing unnecessary.
 Originally, the shofar was sounded on Shabbat in the Temple in Jerusalem.
 After the temple's destruction, the sounding of the shofar on Shabbat was restricted to the place where the great Sanhedrin was located.
 However, when the Sanhedrin ceased to exist, the sounding of the shofar on Shabbat was discontinued.

 Mitzvah

+The Sages indicated that the mitzvah was to hear the sounds of the shofar.
+The sages received the tradition to derive from the three times the blowing of the Shofar is mentioned in the Torah in association with the high holidays, that the Shofar must be sounded three times.
+Customarily, each complex sound would be preceeded and succeeded by a simple, straight sound, totalling nine sounds.
+Due to confusion whether the main complex sound was a series of three shortened sounds, nine staccato blast, or possibly a combination of both, all three were formed into independent series of 9, 9, and 12 sounds respectively.
+This is the main obligation of Shofar on Rosh Hashanah.

+There are many reasons cited for this Mitzvah. the most famous list was compiled by the medieval sage Saadia Gaon, cited in Abudraham.